 McGee’s attention to community extends to the “L. Fong Healing Arts Centre,” two rooms paying homage to local artists and McGee’s friends, who were invited to contribute to the space.
 Well-worn couches and vintage lamps become part of the landscape in what feels more like a crowded basement living room than a gallery.
 The flicker of stacked TVs play home video footage shot on McGee’s personal travels and surfing trips, in addition to films shot by professional surfers.

 In advance of the exhibition opening, McGee invited Noriyuki Ushio, owner of Scooters for Peace, to create a pop-up shop that featuring limited edition works designed by artists, handcrafted Japanese items, and vintage goods.
-McGee has also partnered with professional skateboarder Elissa Steamer to create two limited edition beach towel designs that will be available for purchase at MCASB by August 1.
+McGee has also partnered with professional skateboarder Elissa Steamer to create two limited edition beach towel designs available for purchase on the MCASB online shop.

 Watch the Barry McGee: SB Mid Summer Intensive exhibition installation unfold here.